 See how Trenton, New Jersey streamlined inspections with GovPilot's mobile apps.

 Using cloud-based government technology can also support your organization’s data security and integrity, which is particularly significant since cybersecurity is one of today’s most pressing modern government challenges.
+Municipalities all across the U.S have faced data breaches and lost critical government and citizen data, resulting in government flow setbacks for weeks.
 Maintaining critical and sensitive information with secure software decreases the likelihood of compromising data during cyber attacks.

-Using a mobile field device makes it possible for employees, such as code and law enforcement officers, to issue fines on-site.
-As a result, government staff can enter detailed information about why the fine is being issued, and provide citizens an opportunity to pay them immediately.
+Using a mobile field device makes it possible for employees, such as code and law enforcement officers, to issue fines on-site in real time.
+As a result, government staff can enter detailed information about exactly why the fine is being issued, and provide citizens an opportunity to pay them immediately on-site.

-Perhaps the most widespread benefit of using government mobile device technology is the ability it provides employees to work from wherever they need to.
+Possibly the most widespread benefit of using government mobile device technology is the ability it provides employees to work from wherever they need to.
+COVID-19 showed us how important it is for employees to have opportunities to work from home and complete work without the obligation of traveling to the office.
 Employees don’t have to be on local servers to do work, since they can access cloud-based software for collaborating and completing tasks.

 GovPilot's GovInspect Mobile App